Don Bradman: Family life

 The two were devoted to each other.
 During their 65-year marriage, Jessie was "shrewd, reliable, selfless, and above all, uncomplicated...she was the perfect foil to his concentrated, and occasionally mercurial character".
 Bradman paid tribute to his wife numerous times, once saying succinctly, "I would never have achieved what I achieved without Jessie".

 The Bradmans lived in the same modest, suburban house at 2 Holden Street, Kensington Park, Adelaide, for all but the first three years of their married life.
 They experienced personal tragedy in raising their children: their first-born son died as an infant in 1936; their second son, John (born in 1939), contracted polio; and their daughter, Shirley, born in 1941, had cerebral palsy from birth.
 His family name proved a burden for John Bradman; he legally changed his last name to Bradsen in 1972.
 Although claims were made that he became estranged from his father, it was more a matter of "the pair inhabit[ing] different worlds", and the two remained in contact through the years.
 After the cricketer's death, a collection of personal letters written by Bradman to his close friend Rohan Rivett between 1953 and 1977 was released and gave researchers new insights into Bradman's family life, including the strain between father and son.
 However, John Bradman later rejected the view that his relationship with his father was strained.

 Bradman's reclusiveness in later life is partly attributable to the ongoing health problems of his wife, particularly following the open-heart surgery Jessie underwent in her 60s.
 Lady Bradman died in 1997, aged 88, from cancer.
 This had a dispiriting effect on Bradman, but the relationship with his son improved, to the extent that John resolved to change his name back to Bradman.
 Since his father's death, John Bradman has become the spokesperson for the family and has been involved in defending the Bradman legacy in a number of disputes.
 The relationship between Bradman and his wider family is less clear, although nine months after Bradman's death, his nephew Paul Bradman criticised him as a "snob" and a "loner" who forgot his connections in Bowral and who failed to attend the funerals of Paul's mother and father.

 In addition to Bradman's two children, he was survived by three grandchildren: Greta Bradman, Tom Bradman, and Nick Bradman.
 Greta Bradman is an operatic soprano, psychologist, and radio broadcaster.
-She has released multiple albums and performed at numerous national events in Australia, including the State Memorial Service of Shane Warne.
+She has released several albums and performed at numerous national events in Australia, including the State Memorial Service of Shane Warne.
 Tom Bradman worked at the Australian Department of Agriculture before taking up farming, appearing on the Australian TV show Landline, where he discussed his approach to regenerative agriculture.
 In 2017, Nick Bradman appeared on the front cover of the Australian newspaper The Advertiser, after attaining a university entrance score of 99.95 (eclipsing his grandfather's batting average of 99.94).
 He subsequently received the University Medal in law from the Australian National University.